 Why?
 In modern software development, code is rarely written from scratch.
-Forrester Research indicates that custom code now often comprises only 10 to 20 percent of many applications, with the remainder being previously developed code, third-party code, and increasingly, open source code as the core foundation for applications.
-In fact, Black Duck code audits indicate that 95 percent of code bases contain undisclosed open source.
+Forrester Research indicates that custom code now often comprises only 10%–20% of many applications, with the remainder being previously developed code, third-party code, and increasingly, open source code as the core foundation for applications.
+In fact, Black Duck code audits indicate that 95% of codebases contain undisclosed open source.

-Unfortunately, many open source components come with liabilities in their license agreements, and, according to the Forrester Wave™ on Software Composition Analysis, “one out of every sixteen open source download requests is for a component with a known vulnerability.”
+Unfortunately, many open source components come with liabilities in their license agreements.
+And according to The Forrester Wave™: Software Composition Analysis, Q2 2017, “One out of every sixteen open source download requests is for a component with a known vulnerability.”

-The need to understand open source risk in a recent acquisition was the driver for the leading provider of patient medical financing options, AccessOne, to reach out to Black Duck by Synopsys for an open source code audit.
+The need to understand open source risk in a recent acquisition was the driver for the leading provider of patient medical financing options, AccessOne, to reach out to Black Duck Audit Services for an open source code audit.

 As I previously noted, open source may come with legal obligations that go with the usage of that code.
 There also may be security vulnerabilities within the code.
 A Black Duck On-Demand open source code audit is an automated process that discovers the open source components in a codebase, and the legal compliance issues related to those open source components, prioritizing any issues based on their severity.
 The audit also discovers known security vulnerabilities related to the open source components as well as operational risks such as versioning and duplications.

-Given the value delivered to protect against the impact of a lawsuits, data attack or loss of value, Black Duck On-Demand open source code audits are one of the most cost-effective risk mitigation strategies that a firm involved in an M&A transaction can undertake.
+Given the value delivered to protect against the impact of a lawsuit, data attack, or loss of value, Black Duck On-Demand open source code audits are one of the most cost-effective risk mitigation strategies that a firm involved in an M&A transaction can undertake.
 Black Duck On-Demand performs hundreds of open source software audits for some of the largest organizations and most active acquirers in the world.
-By identifying open source code and third-party components and licenses, Black Duck On-Demand can alert your firm to potential legal, operational, and security issues, and:
+By identifying open source code and third-party components and licenses, Black Duck On-Demand can alert your firm to potential legal, operational, and security issues.
+That way, you can: